Education and Culture Translations

 - To have a sound knowledge of the source language (the language to be translated from) – not only a linguistic knowledge, but a genuine social and cultural understanding of its use.

 - To be a genuine specialist in the area.
-Real subject expertise is very difficult to acquire from a textbook or from Google.
 Confident language use comes from real life experience.
 It’s also impossible to be an expert in everything so most professional translators hopefully know a lot about a couple of things, and a little about many others.

 A good translator needs all of the above as well as a passion for languages,